documentationfor yFiles for HTML 3.0.0.1

 • JSON-serializable values:

-• For these the JSON representation will be embedded resp. parsed in/from the GraphML
+• For these, the JSON representation will be embedded or parsed from the GraphML.

 • Classes that follow these rules: